-The complete set of the genetic material of an organism is called as genome.
-A genome consists of DNA (or RNA for RNA viruses) which includes the genes (coding region), noncoding DNA, and DNA (or RNA) of mitochondria as well.
+The complete set of the genetic material of an organism is called a genome.
+A genome consists of DNA (or RNA for RNA viruses) which includes the genes (coding region), non-coding DNA, and DNA (or RNA) of mitochondria as well.

 The term genome was coined in 1920 by Hans Winkler.
 This term is a combination of genes and chromosomes.